mauriciopoppe/blog/site/content/notes/misc/software-engineer-interview-preparation.md

 {{< interview who="airbnb" >}}
-A special note about Airbnb, they do care about the culture fit more than anyone, spend some time understanding what `belong anywhere` means, I watched a lot of interviews with Brian Chesky, which helped me solidify my willingness to work at Airbnb [(6 golden rules)](https://www.youtube.com/watch?v=jgPYSogOOTY), On the onsite, you have 2 behavioral rounds with questions that can be found here: https://candor.co/interviews/airbnb; the most important ones are
+A special note about Airbnb, they do care about the culture fit more than anyone, spend some time understanding what `belong anywhere` means, I watched a lot of interviews with Brian Chesky, which helped me solidify my willingness to work at Airbnb [(6 golden rules)](https://www.youtube.com/watch?v=jgPYSogOOTY), On the onsite, you have 2 behavioral rounds with questions that can be found here: https://candor.co/interviews/airbnb .
+The most important ones are

 - **What does belonging mean to you?
 What is your understanding of Airbnb culture?**
 - **Why Airbnb?**